d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 Using $b_1$ to represent slope, we can write that as the fraction $\frac{b_1}{1}$.

 Therefore, the slope predicts the how much the line will *rise* for each *run* of +1.
-In other words, as the x variable increases by 1 unit, the y variable is expected to change (increase/decrease) by the value of slope.
+In other words, as the $x$ variable increases by 1 unit, the $y$ variable is expected to change (increase/decrease) by the value of slope.

 10. Write out the least squares line using the summary statistics provided in proper statistical notation.

-\vspace{.8in}
+\vspace{.6in}

 11. Interpret the value of slope in context of the problem.